-The Bonus Program is intended to be applicable to the following members of management: the President and Chief Executive Officer, the Senior Vice President Additional Officer, the Senior Vice President-Business Development and Strategic Planning, the Senior Vice President-Operations, the Senior Vice President & General Counsel, the Vice President-Medical Director, Vice President-Regulatory Affairs and Quality and Vice President-Policy and Government Affairs and the Vice President-Government Contracting and Special Projects.
+The Bonus Program is intended to be applicable to the following members of management: the President and Chief Executive Officer, the Chief Financial Officer, the Senior Vice President-Business Development and Strategic Planning, the Senior Vice President-Operations, the Senior Vice President & General Counsel, the Vice President-Medical Director, Vice President-Regulatory Affairs and Quality and Vice President-Policy and Government Affairs.
 Annually and based upon the recommendations of the Chief Executive Officer and the Compensation Committee, the Board of Directors will approve (i) a target bonus pool amount; (ii) a target bonus payout for each executive in the Bonus Program, (iii) the financial achievement percentages and bonus modifiers that will be used to determine the component of the bonus based upon a comparison of the Company's financial and operational performance for the fiscal year against the Board approved financial and operating plan for the fiscal year, (iv) the executives' personal objectives for the fiscal year, and (v) the weight or importance of the corporate financial performance objectives and the personal objectives.
 After the end of each fiscal year, the Compensation Committee will measure the Company's actual financial performance and consider each executive's personal performance to determine the appropriate adjustment to the executive's target bonus.